How to Interview Well: Use This Trick

 But mental speed isn’t directly what other people can observe.

 All that other people can see is how quickly you can come up with a question, or respond with an answer.
 And of course, awkward pauses can make the opposite impression.

-What can you do to appear “quick on your feet” in an interview?
+What can you do to appear “quick on your feet” to interview well?

 Practice and preparation can help.
 Candidates receive this advice often.

 Interviewers should also know that preparing interview questions in advance tends to create a more positive impression on candidates.
 (Well-prepared interviewers are also more likely to collect enough relevant information and collect information more consistently, leading to smarter decisions.)